rstats-gsod/gsod2021/README.md

 # gsod2021
-Website of Google Season of Docs 2021 for the R-Project
+Website for planning Google Season of Docs 2021 for the R Project for Statistical Computing